dxaviud/ultimate-tictactoe/README.md

 # ultimate-tictactoe

 ## About
-This is my implementation of Ultimate tic-tac-toe using Java.
+My implementation of Ultimate tic-tac-toe using Java.
 I Used Java's Swing API to create the GUI.

 ![Ultimate tic-tac-toe1](https://dxaviud.github.io/images/ultimatettt.gif)